 Staff members covered by this policy will be subject to random, unannounced drug and alcohol testing.

 Return to Duty Testing

-Staff members who have violated this policy, including those who have tested positive on a drug or alcohol test, and who under the corrective action policy (see "Corrective Action" policy in the Standards of Conduct section in the Manual) are allowed to return to work, must test negative prior to being released for duty.
+Staff members who have violated this policy, including those who have tested positive on a drug or alcohol test and who under the corrective action policy (see "Corrective Action" policy in the Standards of Conduct section in the Manual) are allowed to return to work, must test negative before being released for duty.
 A return to duty test following alcohol misuse may not exceed an alcohol concentration of 0.02.

-A staff member who is referred for assistance related to alcohol misuse and/or use of controlled substances is subject to unannounced follow-up testing as directed by a Substance Abuse Professional.
-The number and frequency of follow-up testing will be determined by the Substance Abuse Professional, but will not be less than six tests in the first 12 months following the staff member's return to duty.
+A staff member referred for assistance related to alcohol misuse and/or use of controlled substances is subject to unannounced follow-up testing as directed by a Substance Abuse Professional.
+The number and frequency of follow-up testing will be determined by the Substance Abuse Professional, but will not be fewer than six tests in the first 12 months following the staff member's return to duty.

 Staff members who test positive for drugs may request a second test of the remaining portion of the split sample within 72 hours of notification of a positive test result by the Medical Review Officer.

 Refusal to Take an Alcohol or Drug Test